breachlabs-org/LMStudio-FE/README.md

 A modern, responsive, web-based chat interface designed to interact with the **LM Studio API**.
 This project features a sleek dark theme, auto-resizing text input, and Markdown support with syntax highlighting for code blocks.

+Shout out to the LMStudio Team for providing a very nice interface to use LLM's.

 ## Features
 - **Dark Theme**: Clean and modern UI with a focus on readability.
 - **Dynamic Model Selection**: Fetches available models from the LM Studio server and allows users to select a model.